artic-network/website/_resources/mpxv/mpxv-illumina-bioinformatics-epi2me-sop.md

 * Internet access to download the pipeline, and for the first time running it.
 After that, you should be able to run it offline.
 * Details about how the data was generated including the primer scheme used.

----

 ### **Import the workflow**

 Open EPI2ME.
-On the main dashboard select “View workflows”.
+On the main dashboard select “View workflows”:

 <img width="500" src="/assets/images/mpxv/illumina-sop/screenshot_1.png">

-Then select “Import workflow”.
+Then select “Import Workflow”:

 <img width="500" src="/assets/images/mpxv/illumina-sop/screenshot_2.png">